University of Leeds accommodation: Devonshire Hall

 Devonshire Hall (53.8184°N 1.5651°W) is located on Cumberland Road, off Headingley Lane, the main Leeds to Otley road. approximately one mile north from the centre of campus.
 Devonshire Hall comprises the main hall, formerly a Victorian manor house, as well as a number of newer annexes along Cumberland Road.
 260 students live in catered residences, while another 300 reside in self-catering rooms.
 It is the only residence to hold formals, for which gowns are provided.
 Typically there is a formal at the start of the academic year and for Halloween, Christmas, Burns' Night and St Patrick's Day.
 These are attended by the Warden of the hall, the JCR and other senior members of the university who sit at the High Table.
 The President says Grace in Latin before Hall sits and the meal is served.
-The Devonshire bar is located in the main foyer and is open regularly.
-Above the foyer is the Tabron JCR, music practice rooms, 3 snooker tables and a pool table.
+The Devonshire bar is located in the main foyer but is now permanently closed.
+Above the foyer is the Tabbron JCR, music practice rooms, 3 snooker tables and a pool table.
 Behind the dining room lies a small gym, squash court and a Fives court.

 The main building (built in 1928 in Scottish Baronial style) is Grade II listed.
 Devonshire Hall also encompasses six annexes (R block, Old Hall, Ruse, Ridgeway, Elmfield and Springhill) and modern purpose built buildings (The Orchards, 1993; North Lawn, 1994; and the Grosvenor complex, 1994).

+Devonshire Hall is the only hall at the University to hold a regular alumni reunion dinner.
+Known at the Society of Old Devonians, fondly known as SODs, the reunion dinner is held each year in June or July.
+Everyone who has lived in the hall at any point is welcome to attend.
+The dinner has attendees aged from 25 to over 90 years old.